AdityenS/AdityenS.github.io/README.md

-# Hypersonics

-### Introduction
+# Introduction
-Hypersonics is the bridge between Aeronautics and Astronautics.
-It is bound by the limits of space and must be faster than the speed of Mach 5

-### Thermodynamics
-- Important
+Hypersonics is the study of anything relating to the objects at speeds higher than Mach 5.
+It can be broadly classified into 4 different subdisciplines
-- Important
+-